 Of those who come to Hohenschwangau today, most are just making a pause on a short stop, with few actually staying there overnight.

-The result is that it is a charming and charmed place surprisingly empty after the tourists depart for the day.
+The result is that it is a charming and charmed place that is surprisingly empty after the tourists depart for the day.

-The streets were deserted apart from a jogger and a lady walking her dog – both being locals and greeting each other cheerfully.
+As I walked in the evening dusk, the streets were almost deserted - apart from a jogger, and a lady walking her dog – both being locals who greeting each other cheerfully.

 A lake is the landscape's most beautiful